Revised June 2022

 Originally approved January 2016

-The American College of Emergency Physicians (ACEP) believes that providers of acute care to adults and children injured in pedestrian accidents have a responsibility to promote programs that prevent and control pedestrian injuries.
+The American College of Emergency Physicians (ACEP) believes that health care professionals providing acute care to adults and children injured in pedestrian accidents have a responsibility to promote programs that prevent and control pedestrian injuries.
 Pedestrian injuries are a worldwide problem, and there are many established best practices for prevention.

 - Public engagement, education, and outreach to promote a unified, coordinated approach to pedestrian safety.